Uzbek Gymnasium: Curriculum

 The Uzbek Gymnasium accepts more academically-inclined students.
 Students must take entrance exams to enroll.
-While the Uzbek Gymnasium provides general education like other secondary schools in Isfana, students of the gymnasium take more classes and have to study harder.
+While the Uzbek Gymnasium provides general education like other secondary schools in Razzakov, students of the gymnasium take more classes and have to study harder.

 The school curriculum includes subjects like mathematics, informatics, physics, chemistry, geography, biology, arts, music, physical education, history, and astronomy.
 Students also learn Uzbek, Russian, English, and Kyrgyz.

 At the Uzbek Gymnasium, the seven-year school term is split into middle (grades 5-9) and senior (grades 10-11) classes.
 Upon completing grade nine, students take state exams and get a certificate confirming their completion of the core nine-year program.
 Grades 10 and 11 are optional.
 Students take state exams once again when they finish grade eleven.

 The school year extends from the beginning of September to the end of May and is divided into four terms.
 The school curriculum at the Uzbek Gymnasium is fixed: unlike in some Western countries, schoolchildren cannot choose what subjects to study.
 Students are graded on a five-step scale, ranging in practice from 2 ("unacceptable") to 5 ("excellent"); 1 is a rarely used sign of extreme failure.
 Teachers regularly subdivide these grades (i.e. 4+, 5-) in daily use, but term and year results are graded strictly 2, 3, 4, or 5.

 Main classes are taught in the morning.
 In the afternoon, students must attend additional classes.
 One, two, or three additional classes are taught in the afternoon, depending on the grade.
 These classes are compulsory.
 Each class lasts for 45 minutes.